jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 We have a mental health crisis in the U.S. and it is a crisis of **unmet** high need because our delivery of mental healthcare is deeply flawed.

-In 2019, well over half of the 52 million Americans with an active mental illness did not receive **any** treatment.  **More than half**!
+In 2019, more than half of the 52 million Americans with an active mental illness did not receive **any** treatment.  **More than half**!

 And for those suffering with a substance use disorder - like my dad - it was worse still.  **9 out of 10 without any treatment**